jkirkwin/CSC360/file system/README.md

 It is also worth noting here that we need to make sure that root cannot be rm'd.

+In the process of writing read and write, although I'm not yet using a checkpoint buffer, I noticed that we will probably need a flag to tell us whether a given file has unsynched changes in the buffer.
+This is because if the file is not cached (which it probably won't be because I'm unlikely to have time to add a file cache) we need to be able to tell if its disk version is up to date when it is read.
+Otherwise we would grab the disk version without the recent changes appearing in the buffer.

+    Option 1: Keep track of whether a file is changed by adding a flag to its inode that tells us whether it is 'dirty'.
+A problem with this approach is that it may require us to go to disk for the check in the case that the relevant inode is not cached.
+Because of this, it makes sense to go with the second option.

+    Option 2: Store the data of which files have been changed in the checkpoint buffer.
+When reading, if a file has been changed, flush to disk before perforing read.

+              To do this we could group the buffer into transactions, and concatenate their payloads when flushing to disk.

+              Alternatively, we could add another data structure (an array, perhaps) of inode number of files which have been changed.
+              If we did this with a bit vector we could have very fast lookup time at the cost of 512 bytes of space.
+This seems like a good tradeoff, so we'll take it!
+              TODO add a dirty bitvector to the checkpoint structure

 [TODO] Another thing to we need to figure out is the inode cache that we're